"Ma'm, there's a peacock on your roof."

 Question: What are some of the behaviors Fred did?

-Answer: Fred can be very vocal during the breeding season.
+Answer: Fred could be very vocal during the breeding season.
 He has a very loud call that he displays at all hours.
 Sometimes he makes his call when he hears noises.
 Some people keep peacocks on their properties as alarm systems for this reason!
 Some people cannot handle the noise but for our family has become very used to his calls and consider it amazing.
 Another thing he does is he will often see his reflection in windows or cars and he will think it is another peacock!
 Unfortunately he tends to get aggressive when that happens during mating season and has been known to scratch cars that way.
 Usually the scratches are superficlal but not always.
 This is why peacocks should not be encouraged to live in suburban neighborhoods.
 This can pose a danger to them.

 Question: Did he lose his feathers?